microsoft/FluidFramework/doc/sprints/sprint2/readme.md

 ### Git for interactive document storage

 We believe git can be used for the storage of our distributed objects and delta messages.
-Adopting git gives us a proven system as well as robust ecosystem of tools.
-We also believe the git mechanics (branches, forks, pull requests) open up innovative ways to create and manage interactive documents.
+This gives us revision history as well as snapshots at points in time.
+Git also gives us a proven system and robust ecosystem of tools.
+And the git mechanics (branches, forks, pull requests) open up innovative ways to create and manage interactive documents.
 Sprint 2 will investigate the feasability of git as a storage mechanism.
-And should it be a good fit also begin implementing it within our system.
+A key implementation item of this is learning how to replace git's standard diff with an op-oriented diff.
+Should it be a good fit we also will begin implementing it within our system.